 Belonging to a Community, Media Literacy and Digital Resilience, Money and Work

 Summer: Health and Wellbeing (including Sex Education)

 Physical Health and Mental Wellbeing, Growing and Changing, Keeping Safe

-It also identifies links to British Values, and SMSC and is taught in such a way as to reflect the overall aims, values, and ethos of the school.
+It also identifies links to British Values, and SMSC and is taught in such a way as to reflect the overall aims, values, and ethos of our Church of England school.

 - We believe in supporting our children to help them to build resilience, independence and confidence; embrace challenge; foster a love of learning; and increase their level of happiness.
 We do this through the language we use in class, praising children for their efforts, celebrating their achievements and using language to encourage children to change their way of thinking.
 This supports both our school and PSHE aims and values.

 - PSHE, including SMSC and British Values, is an integral part of the whole school curriculum, and is therefore often taught within another subject area.

 - Visitors such as emergency services, complement our PSHE curriculum to offer additional learning.

 - As a Church of England school,we encourage our pupils to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
 We challenge all of our pupils to be courageous advocates and look for opportunities to show the school values of Hope, Friendship, Honesty, Perseverance, Forgiveness and Respect.